DilanCF/CMSC412_notes/lecture/Lecture04.md

 ![Alt text](img/Lecture04/image-6.png)

 Disable/restore interrupts
-* There are certain functinos that we carry out that we dont want to stop in the middle of process
+* There are certain functions that we carry out that we don't want to stop in the middle of process

 ![Alt text](img/Lecture04/image-7.png)